CBoensel/in-context-without-button/README.md

 This is a proof of concept showcasing how to technically still use the JS SDK (instead of a redirect).

-This comes with the advantage of still having the "in-context" experience (aka "pop-up" aka "mini-browser").
+This brings the advantage of the "in-context" experience (aka "mini-browser"), which means the buyer doesn't need to leave the checkout page but confirms the PayPal payment in a "pop-up" window.

 ## Are the built-in customizations enough for you